Wiki · Concept · Last reviewed June 23, 2026

 Takeoff speed changes what good governance looks like.
 Under slow takeoff, society can rely more on iterative regulation, incident reporting, safety standards, third-party audits, liability, procurement rules, public deliberation, and institutional learning.
 Under fast takeoff, those systems must already exist before the most dangerous systems appear.

-Frontier AI safety frameworks, preparedness policies, AI safety cases, evaluations, model-weight security, compute governance, and international safety institutes all partly respond to takeoff uncertainty.
+Frontier AI safety frameworks, preparedness policies, AI safety cases, evaluations, model-weight security, compute governance, incident reporting, and international safety institutes all partly respond to takeoff uncertainty.
 They are attempts to avoid discovering too late that warning time was short.

 The practical question is not whether hard takeoff is certain.
 It is whether the chance of a fast, high-consequence transition is large enough to justify stronger pre-deployment controls, better monitoring, emergency response capacity, and public limits on systems that could automate AI research or strategic action.